shakesbeer2049/power-planner/README.md

 #The repo contains both FE and BE
 # cd into backend and frontend folders and npm install
 # "npm start" for frontend
-# "npm run dev" for backend
+# "npm run server:dev" for backend

 backend is deployed at : https://power-planner-1.onrender.com